 A project baseline is an initial snapshot of your schedule when you first save your project information to track progress and compare your updates.
 Baselines help you visualize and attain your project schedule, work and cost objectives.
-Baseline it is very useful especially in the case of small projects that use agile development, so they need to know in each week which is the difference between the original plan and the current status.
+It is very useful especially in the case of small projects that use agile development, so they need to know in each week which is the difference between the original plan and the current status.

 A baseline is a static copy of plan data that's compared with actual and current data.
 It refers to a set of data about project that represents state before the work actually began.
 Baselines helps you compare actual vs. planned.
 Baseline your schedule means taking a copy of your schedule and set aside for comparison later on.
-A baseline is a snapshot/a picture of your project at a particular moment in time.
+It is a snapshot/a picture of your project at a particular moment in time.

 A baseline saves nearly 20 pieces of information, including totals information for tasks, resources, and assignments.
-Baseline will essentially store 5 things: cost, work, duration, start date and finish date.
-In Project Plan 365, a baseline is a copy of the Start, Finish, Work, and Cost for all the Resources and Assignments, plus Duration for all the Tasks in your project.
+It will essentially store 5 things: cost, work, duration, start date and finish date.
+In Project Plan 365, a baseline is a copy of the Start, Finish, Work, and Cost for all the Resources and Assignments, plus Duration for all the tasks in your project.
 When you do a baseline you save the following data about the project at that specific point in time:

-- Tasks: Duration, Start and Finish dates, work, cost.
+- Tasks: Duration, Start and Finish dates, Work, Cost.

-- Resources: Work, cost, start and finish.
+- Resources: Work, Cost, Start and Finish.

-- Assignments: Start and Finish dates, work, costs.
+- Assignments: Start and Finish dates, Work, Costs.